Black

 Limited Rating System

 Everyone who evaluates cards uses a different system.
 Mine is 1-10 because I feel like it creates the easiest and most recognizable system.
 Using grades tends to provide some false associations; B- is a pretty lame grade in school but a pretty good card in magic.
-I also don't like using the 1-5 system because I'd rather say something is a five than a two point five.
+I also don't like using the 1-5 system because I'd rather say something is a five than a two point five.10 - First pick and must play even if you have to splash it.

 9 - Game winning card every time it hits the table.